-Project Priority Lead agency Comment Next Steps consultation, and Treasury published a report summarising the key messages and themes emerging from the submissions received.
-The second of the Phase Two consultations was published in June 2019.
+Project Priority Lead agency Comment Next Steps consultation, and Treasury published a report summarising the key messages and themes emerging from the submissions received. months - to 23 October 2020.
+The second round of Phase Two consultations was published in June 2019.
 That included a number of in-principle decisions and topics for consultation.
-NZBA submitted in August 2019.
+In August 2019 NZBA submitted on the second round of the Phase Two consultation.
 In December 2019 Finance Minister Grant Robertson announced the following further Cabinet decisions: Greater powers to monitor banks and hold directors and executives more accountable for their actions.
 Introducing deposit insurance of \$50,000 per institution.
 A Governance Board to oversee financial stability matters.
 A Financial Policy Remit will set out matters the Board must have regard to when pursuing RBNZ's financial stability objectives.
 Measures to increase transparency at RBNZ, including more oversight for the Auditor-General and the Ombudsman.
 RBNZ will be given the ability to restore solvency or to recapitalise a failed deposit taker by writing down or converting to equity unsecured liabilities (statutory 'bail-in').
 The changes will be implemented through a Deposit Takers Act (which will govern RBNZ's regulatory powers) and an Institutional Act (which will outline how RBNZ is governed and how it operates).
 Review of Capital Adequacy Framework High RBNZ The aim of the review was to ensure that New Zealand has a capital regime that provides a high level of confidence in the solvency of the banking system, while avoiding unnecessary economic inefficiency.
-In December 2019 RBNZ announced its final decisions on the capital review, which included: RBNZ announced that it has deferred the start date of the increased capital requirements for banks by 12 months, as a result of COVID-19.
+As a result of COVID-19, RBNZ announced that it has deferred the start date of the increased capital In December 2019 RBNZ announced its final decisions on the capital review, which included: